redotvideo/haven/README.md

 Welcome to Haven's repository!
 Our goal is to make the deployment of LLMs in production as easy as possible.

-**Try the Haven API:** Check out our [demo on Google Colab](https://colab.research.google.com/drive/1eGGSisS9Du5-_KcaejY5y9vk9v7EIfba?usp=sharing) to chat with MPT-7B-Chat deployed using Haven!
+**Try the Haven API:** Check out our [demo on Google Colab](https://colab.research.google.com/drive/1eGGSisS9Du5-_KcaejY5y9vk9v7EIfba?usp=sharing) to chat with MPT-7B-Chat!

 If you want to deploy LLMs yourself, this is what the API looks like: